 - A hydraulic press is used to press the cheese for about 20 hours.
 The pressure of the press can reach two tons.

 - The forms are placed in large vats of brine, called a brine bath, for 48 hours.
 During this process, the cheese absorbs salt and releases water.
 This is also where the cheese rind forms.

-- The cheese is removed from the brine and placed in a cellar that is kept at about 55 degrees for between five and 20 days.
+- The cheese is removed from the brine and placed in a cellar.

 - Next, the cheese is moved to a warmer cellar called a fermentation cellar.
 The temperature in this cellar is between 66 and 75 degrees.
 Here, the cheese is sweated and turned frequently.

-- Now the cheese is cleaned and moved into a cooler cellar kept at about 53 degrees, where it is matured for three months.
+- Now the cheese is cleaned and moved into a cooler cellar kept at about 53 degrees, where it is matured for several months depending on cheese type.

 - Like the traditional method, the holes appear in the cheese during the aging process.